 SANDRA VLOCK

-What excites me is transforming environments and spaces into extraordinary experiences, creating a magnet that invites participation and engagement.
+What excites me is transforming environments into extraordinary experiences – spaces where art invites participation, pause, and connection.

-Studio Vlock began when I acquired two 58" diameter antique mooring buoys with the intent to repurpose them as steel sphere fire pits.
-These weatherworn orbs with their hulking shackles were initially intimidating to me!
-I saw them as iconic ancient mariners with powerful stories to tell and was reluctant to impose my own story on them.
-But I eventually did, creating dramatic and engaging fire sculptures.
+Studio Vlock began when I acquired two antique 58" mooring buoys with the intent to repurpose them as steel sphere fire pits.
+These weatherworn orbs were initially intimidating; I saw them as iconic ancient mariners with powerful stories to tell and was reluctant to impose my own story on them.
+But eventually I did, creating dramatic fire sculptures that became the foundation of a new practice.

 “As an art historian and curator, I’ve admired Sandra’s work as an architect and artist.
 I have been especially interested in her sense of the importance of art in the life of an individual or community; finding in places and nature, the authentic human connection.”